arthurlacoste/semantic-ui-offline/README.md

 # CSS Distribution

-This repository is a fork of [semantic-ui-css](https://www.npmjs.com/package/semantic-ui-css), with offline fonts.
+This repository is a fork of semantic-ui-css, with offline fonts.

 ## Install

-On your project :

 ```
 npm i semantic-ui-offline -S